SUBSCRIBE to

 ph. none

-As with the other three Tonayense slabwagons scattered around the Mission, sesos, tripitas, and buche are on hand here for the cattle completist; naturally, all the usual straightforward meat options (carne asada, pollo, carnitas, etc.) are also available, as well as a relatively dull vegetarian option.
+As is the case at the other El Tonayense / Tacos San Buena slabwagons scattered around the Mission, sesos, tripitas, and buche are on hand here for the cattle completist; naturally, all the usual straightforward meat options (carne asada, pollo, carnitas, etc.) are also available, as well as a relatively dull vegetarian option.
 It’s take-out only, unless you’re up for dining on your feet or atop the adjacent chain link fence.
 Cash only.
 Absent evenings.

 Will My Health Be Violated?